 By day this garden city might be all suits and business, but after sundown, Singapore is transformed into one of the most unexpectedly wholly party destinations on Earth.
 Work hard, play harder…right?

-For inspiration, why not consider starting your night at Nineteen80, an arcade game bar filled with nostalgia and sing-along throwback hits from the 80s and 90s, or Holey Moley, a mini golf bar concept with vivid designs and plenty of potential Instagram shots that is also making waves in Auckland and Sydney.
+For inspiration, why not consider starting your night at Nineteen80, an arcade game bar filled with nostalgia and sing-along throwback hits from the 80s and 90s, or Holey Moley, a mini-golf bar concept with vivid designs and plenty of potential Instagram shots that are also making waves in Auckland and Sydney.
 Later at night, there is always the world-class nightclub, Zouk, with two floors and frequent international guest DJs or Lulu’s Lounge, a dark tavern with a speakeasy vibe, live jazz, burlesque shows, and strong cocktails.

 One of the most iconic sights of modern Singapore has to be the Infinity Pool at the Marina Bay Sands.
-Officially the world’s largest rooftop infinity pool, what could be more unique than spends a day soaking up the suns rays here or returning at night to gaze down on the glittering expanse of the city from 57 levels above.
+Officially the world’s largest rooftop infinity pool, what could be more unique than spends a day soaking up the sun’s rays here or returning at night to gaze down on the glittering expanse of the city from 57 levels above.
 Not into swimming?
-Simply stretch out on one of the luxurious poolside loungers or enjoy a divine cocktail-in-a-coconut under the relaxing shade of a palm tree.
+Stretch out on one of the luxurious poolside loungers or enjoy a divine cocktail-in-a-coconut under the relaxing shade of a palm tree.

 Now the bad news?

 This unique experience in Singapore is exclusively available to hotel guests of the Marina Bay Sands Hotel.
 No if, and’s, or buts.
-Security is under strict instructions to check all guests room cards at the door, and one room card is needed per person so forget whatever else you have read.
+Security is under strict instructions to check all guest’s room cards at the door, and one room card is needed per person, so forget whatever else you have read.
 You cannot sneak in or pay a day rate.
 You are going to have to splash out for a room darling – and they do not come cheap.